Mission Families Schools Therapists Community Platform

 of adverse events involve communication breakdowns

-TinkySpeak setup time
+TinkySpeak setup cost

 Different types of aphasia,